New York gay hotel looks to thriving LGBT tourism

-NEW YORK (Reuters) - The OUT NYC hotel boasts two hot tubs, a secret garden, its own nightclub and the title of Manhattan’s first boutique hotel built specifically to cater to millions of gay tourists to New York.
+NEW YORK, March 16 (Reuters) - The OUT NYC hotel boasts two hot tubs, a secret garden, its own nightclub and the title of Manhattan’s first boutique hotel built specifically to cater to millions of gay tourists to New York.

-The hotel, not far from Times Square and Broadway theatres, also hopes to cater to the friends and families of its gay clientele.
-And so, turning an old concept on its head, the owners of the hotel like to describe it as “straight-friendly.”

 “This project has been in the planning for five years, and after 18 months of construction, we are proud to announce the opening of the city‘s, and maybe even the world‘s, first gay focused, straight-friendly, urban resort,” said co-owner Ian Reisner.